Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

 where $u_N \in \mathbb{R}^3$, $\Lambda \in \mathbb{R}^{3 \times 3}$ is a diagonal matrix with entries $[-3, -5, -5]$ along the diagonal, and $\mu\sim\mathcal{U}(1,5)$ is the parameter.
 We observe that a linear ODE system, such as \eqref{eq:lin_ode_test}, may arise from the spatial discretization of a PDE representing the heat equation.
 As mentioned in \Cref{sec:a_stability}, in this scenario we expect an arbitrarily long extrapolation in time without instabilities.

 The reduction maps a vector in $\mathbb{R}^3$ to a vector in $\mathbb{R}^2$.
 A low-dimensional setting is intentionally chosen to ease the graphical visualization of the results.
 Since $\Lambda$ has real eigenvalues, no oscillatory behavior is observed, and the manifold is linear.
 Indeed, by calling $x=e^{-3t}$ and $y = x^{5/3}$, we have $[u_{n,1}, u_{n,2}, u_{n,3}]=[\mu e^{-3t}, e^{-5t}, e^{-5t}] = [\mu x, y, y]$, which represents a flat surface.
 Therefore, a linear autoencoder is sufficient to approximate the identity map $\id_{\mathcal{M}}$.
 In this case, $\Psi'$ and $\Psi$ are linear and, for practical convenience, they are approximated by $N_{\Psi'}$ and $N_{\Psi}$, that are matrices whose entries are still determined through an optimization process to minimize the loss in \eqref{eq:loss_autoenc}.
+The networks' architectures are reported in \Cref{sec:computations}, Tab.~\ref{tab:case_1_architecture}.\\ We report below the numerical values, up to the third digit, of the Jacobians of the encoder and decoder, together with the reduced matrix $A = J_{N_{\Psi'}}\Lambda J_{N_\Psi}$ and its eigenvalues:

+As expected, the numerical values of the eigenvalues of $A$ coincide with those of $\Lambda$ (see \Cref{sec:a_stability}), which will lead to a timestep size bound for the \node\ equal to that of the \Node.

 The manifold $\mathcal{M}$ is composed of $100$ distinct trajectories, each defined over the time interval $[0, T]$ with $T = 0.5$.
 In Fig.~\ref{fig:a_stab_linear_linear}, we present the components of the reconstructed solution, $\Psi(\ut_n)$, as a function of time, where $\ut_n$ is obtained by solving the \node\ using the FE scheme.
-The timestep size used for solving the \node\ is $0.99\Delta t_{\max} = 0.99 \times \frac{2}{5}$.
-As expected, the solution exhibits oscillations but it decays to zero towards infinite time.
+The \node\ is solved using two different timestep sizes.
+The first is $0.99\Delta t_{\max} = 0.99 \times \frac{2}{5}$ and is shown in the first row of Fig.~\ref{fig:a_stab_linear_linear}; the second is $0.5\Delta t_{\max} = 0.5 \times \frac{2}{5}$ and is shown in the second row of the same figure.
+As expected, for $\Delta t = 0.99\Delta t_{\max}$ the solution exhibits oscillations, although it decays to zero as time tends to infinity.
+No oscillations are observed for the smaller time-step size.

 Additionally, we remark that the end of the training time, $T = 0.5$, is highlighted in blue in Fig.~\ref{fig:a_stab_linear_linear}, while the solution is extrapolated up to $t = 100$.